l7mp/stunner/doc/SECURITY.md

         - namespace: media-plane
 ```

 To avoid potential misuse, STUNner disables open wildcard access to the cluster.
-Note that in the
+(Note that in the
-standalone mode the user can still explicitly create an open `stunnerd` cluster, but this is
+[standalone mode](/doc/OBSOLETE.md) the user can still explicitly create an open `stunnerd`
-discouraged for security).
+cluster, but this is discouraged).

-For hardened deployments, it is possible add a second level of isolation between STUNner and the
+For hardened deployments, it is possible to add a second level of isolation between STUNner and the
-rest of the Kubernetes cluster using the Kubernetes NetworkPolicy facility.
-Creating a
+rest of the workload using the Kubernetes NetworkPolicy facility.
+Creating a NetworkPolicy will
-NetworkPolicy will essentially implement a firewall, blocking all access from the source to the
+essentially implement a firewall, blocking all access from the source to the target workload except
-target workload unless explicitly whitelisted in the NetworkPolicy.
-The below example allows access
+unless services explicitly whitelisted by the user.
+The below example allows access from STUNner to
-from STUNner to *any* media server pod labeled as `app=media-server` in the `default` namespace
+*any* media server pod labeled as `app=media-server` in the `default` namespace over the UDP port
-over the UDP port range `[10000:20000]`, but nothing else.
+range `[10000:20000]`, but nothing else.

 ```yaml
 apiVersion: networking.k8s.io/v1